CSUSBIndependentStudy/centos/GIT.md

     useradd --skel /root/skel --shell /usr/bin/git-shell alice
     cat alice.pub >> /home/alice/.ssh/authorized_keys

-The first command creates account alice with no password and home directory populated with the skeleton that contains an empty repository named with the course name and pre-configured with the instructor's public key.
+The first command creates account alice with a home directory populated with the skeleton that contains an empty repository and pre-configured with the public keys of the instructors.
+It also specifies git-shell as the login shell, so that students are restricted to git operations.
 The second command adds the student's public key.

 Assume the host name of the server is _server_.